stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

 ```

 * Tenant has 3 kinds of `Members`:
   * `Owners:` Users who will be owners of a tenant.
-They will have openshift admin-role assigned to their users, with additional access to create namespaces as well.
+They will have OpenShift admin-role assigned to their users, with additional access to create namespaces as well.
   * `Editors:` Users who will be editors of a tenant.
-They will have openshift edit-role assigned to their users.
+They will have OpenShift edit-role assigned to their users.
   * `Viewers:` Users who will be viewers of a tenant.
-They will have openshift view-role assigned to their users.
+They will have OpenShift view-role assigned to their users.
   * For more [details](https://docs.cloud.stakater.com/content/sre/tenant-operator/tenant-roles.html).

 * `Users` can be linked to the tenant by specifying there username in `owners.users`, `editors.users` and `viewers.users` respectively.